[Updated: March 25, 2017. Originally Posted: November 2011.]

 - Beware Of Crowds: Busy streets, crowded subway cars, buses, trains, and places with a lot of tourists attract thieves.
 That person brushing up against you might be trying to sneak his hand into your bag.
 Know where your valuables are at all times and don’t let your guard down.

-- Pay Attention: Many thieves will use a knife to cut your bag open so you really have to be alert.
-Some bag manufactures make bags with steel cables woven into the material.
+- Extra Safety: While uncommon, some thieves will use a knife to cut your bag open so you really have to be alert.
+Some bag manufacturers make bags with steel cables woven into the material.
 This helps prevent someone from cutting into your bag.

 - Lock Your Zippers: You can get little luggage locks for your bag’s zippers.
 You can also use twist-ties.
 Thieves want easy targets so even a twist-tie is enough to make them move on to an easier target.